 While these foods provide a good source of spermidine, the amount may not be sufficient to fully exploit spermidine’s potential, especially in the context of healthy aging.
 As we age, the body's ability to synthesize and use nutrients like spermidine diminishes, which can be compounded by dietary choices and lifestyle factors.

-For anyone looking to harness the full potential of spermidine, especially for healthy aging, a balanced approach is key.
+For anyone looking to leverage the full potential of spermidine, especially for healthy aging, a balanced approach is key.
 This includes a diet rich in spermidine foods complemented by high-quality supplements, ensuring both natural intake and adequate levels for its potential health benefits.

 FAQs